yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 {note}The *ShiroFilter* must be the first filter defined.{note}

-The {{shiro.ini}} file needs to be placed within the WEB-INF folder and to define parameters for the session manager for it to be able to access GigaSpaces:
+The `shiro.ini` file needs to be placed within the WEB-INF folder and to define parameters for the session manager for it to be able to access GigaSpaces:

 {code:title=The WEB_INF/shiro.ini file }
 [main]